jrehor/kcc/README.md

 `f
 ```

-Just like in C, there is no dedicated string type in k either.
+Just like in C, k has no dedicated string type.
 Strings are just vectors of characters:

 ```q
  @"k"        /char atom